 How To Open The Throat Chakra

-When open, we express ourselves freely and confidently and are not afraid to stand up for our beliefs.
-However, if we have a blocked throat chakra, we may struggle to effectively voice our opinions, say what we really feel, or make our needs heard.
+When we are open, we express ourselves freely and confidently and are not afraid to stand up for our beliefs.
+However, if we have a blocked throat chakra, we may struggle to effectively voice our opinions, say what we feel, or make our needs heard.

-The element of the throat chakra is space/ether, but the best way to open this center is by using your voice, such as:
+The element of the throat chakra is space or ether, but the best way to open this center is by using your voice, such as:

 - Practicing affirmations out loud